DigitalBackstage/munin-http-timing/README.md

 ![rendered graph example](example.png)

 ## Usage
-Build using `make`, link the executable in `/etc/munin/plugins/`, configure it in `/etc/munin/plugin-conf.d/` and restart the `munin-node` service.
+Build using `make release`, link the executable from `releases/` in `/etc/munin/plugins/`, configure it in `/etc/munin/plugin-conf.d/` and restart the `munin-node` service.
+Two binaries are provided, one for _ARMv6_ (Raspberry-Pi compatible) and one for AMD64.

 ## Configuration
 URIs must be registered in the environment variables using variables named